 |Batman Begins Christopher Nolan tests the Backup Bat flying mechanism Arkham Asylum Stairwell Location St Pancras Chambers Kings Cross (ZOOM)|

 The St Pancras Chambers are a grand Victorian and iconic architectural landmark which escaped demolition in the 80s to make a comeback this year after a £200m makeover as part of the new St. Pancras Renaissance Marriott Hotel.

 The St Pancras Chambers have also been used in other films such as; The Colin Firth starrer - Trauma, The Secret Garden, Richard III, Chaplin and in 1989 The Midland Hotel was used in another Batman film.
 For Tim Buron’s Batman a room in the hotel was used to double as a Gotham Globe newsroom.

 St Pancras Chambers, St. Pancras Renaissance London Hotel, Euston Road, NW1 2AR, London

-The Establishing Shot: BATMAN BEGINS ARKHAM ASYLUM FILM LOCATION
+The Establishing Shot: CHRISTOPHER NOLAN'S BATMAN BEGINS "BACKUP" ARKHAM ASYLUM STAIRWELL FILM LOCATION - FILM LOCATION